-Ra ting Criteria Max.
-Points 1.
-Improves Mobility (including filling gaps/connecting destinations) 20 2.
-Improves Safety (including volume of conflicting traffic) 15 3.
-Vulnerable Users 5 4.
-Environmental Justice 5 5.
-Municipality has not recently secured LOTCIP funding or all of its municipal projects have received an Authorization to Award Letter by application due date.
-5

-TOTAL Possible Points
+Rating Criteria Max.
+Points Improves Mobility (including filling gaps/connecting destination High Density or Town Center Access to Transit Connects gaps Destination or transportation alternative (library, park housing) and nue, public buildings, senior 2.
+Improves Safety (including volume of conflicting traffic) Addresses crash history ADT's 19 Quality of bike facility; level of protection (barrier, width , Vulnerable Users (up to 1⁄2 mile from project area) Environmental Justice 5 5 Municipality has not recently secured LOTCIP funding or all of its municipal projects have received an Authorization to Award Letter by application due date.
+5 TOTAL Possible Points 50

 Bicycle and Pedestrian projects and Stand-alone sidewalk projects primarily rated on their ability to improve bicycle and pedestrian mobility and safety.
-These projects will be evaluated, but not limited to the following criteria: whether or not the improvement fills a gap or connects destinations; the effectiveness in providing alternatives to driving; safety benefit to the community; if there are especially vulnerable users (i.e. elementary school children, handicap individuals, teenagers, elderly); the project's location in relation to environmental justice areas; and whether the municipality has recently secured LOTCIP funding.
+These projects will be evaluated, but not limited to the criteria: whether or not the improvement fills a gap or connects destinations; the effectiveness in providing alternatives to driving; safety benefit to the community; if there are especially vulnerable users (i.e. elementary school children, handicap individuals, teenagers, elderly); the project's location in relation to environmental justice areas; and whether the municipality has recently secured LOTCIP funding.